tchuna/LTW_FEUP/README.md

 # FEUP-LTW

-## Repository for Exercises for the "Linguagens e Tecnologias Web" UC at FEUP.
+## Repository  for the "Linguagens e Tecnologias Web" UC at FEUP.